Disaster Preparedness for Pet Owners

 Prepare for Emergencies: Pets.
 The American Red Cross. http://www.redcross.org/prepare/location/home-family/pets.
 Accessed May 23, 2016.

-By Carla L. Huston, DVM, PhD, DACVPM, Extension Veterinarian, and Kyle C. Johnson, MS, MPH, MSU College of Veterinary Medicine student.
+By Carla L. Huston, PhD, Professor and Extension Veterinarian, Pathobiology and Population Medicine, College of Veterinary Medicine, and Kyle C. Johnson, MS, MPH, Mississippi State University College of Veterinary Medicine student.

 The Mississippi State University Extension Service is working to ensure all web content is accessible to all users.
 If you need assistance accessing any of our content, please email the webteam or call 662-325-2262.